needle-mirror/com.unity.purchasing.udp/Documentation~/creating-a-game-on-udp.md

 You can create a game on UDP either from the Unity Editor or from the UDP console.

-Creating a game on UDP means creating a new **UDP client**.
-The UDP client is what identifies your game on the UDP service; it has a **UDP client ID**.
+Creating a game on UDP creates a new **UDP client**, including Client ID.
+The Client ID is what identifies your game on the UDP service.

 You must link your UDP client to your Unity project.

 If you begin your UDP journey inside the Unity Editor, you can **generate a new UDP client** from your Unity project and automatically link them.
 See [Starting from the Unity Editor](#starting-from-editor).

-If you or someone else in your organization createscreate a new game on the UDP console, it only generates a new UDP client.
+If you or someone else in your organization creates a new game on the UDP console, it only generates a new UDP client.
 You need to link this UDP client to your Unity project when you begin your UDP implementation in the Unity Editor.
 See [Creating a game in the UDP console](#udp-new-game).

 ### Existing UDP clients - user stories